metrica-sports/codeball/docs/index.md

 #### Add annotations to the events for Metrica Play

-- Codeball incorporates all the annotations models and API information needed to import events with annotations into Metrica Play. - You can add directly from the code any visualization available in Metrica Play  (spotlights, rings, future trail, areas, drawings, text, etc) to any event.
+- Codeball incorporates all the annotations models and API information needed to import events with annotations into Metrica Play.
+- You can add directly from the code any visualization available in Metrica Play  (spotlights, rings, future trail, areas, drawings, text, etc) to any event.

 ## Example

+You can use any of the above functionality independetly.
+However they are most powerfull when combined.
 As an example, the below code defines a patttern that will look for all passes into the opponents box.
 Moreover to be imported into Metrica Play, it will add an arrow and a 2s pause in the video at the moment of the pass, and will add an arrow to the 2D field indicating start and end position of the pass.

 ```python
 class PassesIntoTheBox(Pattern):